-Most of them, with few notable exceptions, originates from Asia.
-The ones that I listed are all stand up fighting styles with a different level of effectiveness.
-But there are other combat sports that are not based around stand up striking like BJJ (Brazilian Jiu-Jitsu) and wrestling.
+Most of them, with few notable exceptions, originate from Asia.
+The ones that I listed are all stand-up fighting styles with different levels of effectiveness.
+I will also list combat sports that are not based on stand-up striking like Brazilian Jiu-Jitsu [BJJ] and wrestling.

-The biggest distinction between Muay Thai and aforementioned martial arts is that Thai boxing is built around 8 points of contact: punches, elbows, kicks, and knees instead of 2 for Boxing or 4 for Kickboxing, Taekwondo or Karate.
-This is a very important difference since knees and elbows are one of the toughest parts of a human body and it is very little that can break when hit.
+The biggest distinction between Muay Thai and the aforementioned martial arts is that Thai boxing is built around 8 points of contact: punches, elbows, kicks, and knees instead of 2 for Boxing or 4 for Kickboxing, Taekwondo or Karate.
+This is a very important difference since knees and elbows are one of the toughest parts of the human body and it is very little that can break when hit.

-Muaythai also implements clinch techniques which not only allow the fighter to control the opponent in stand up but also help him to initiate a devastating knee and elbow strikes.
+Muaythai also implements clinch techniques which not only allow the fighter to control the opponent in stand-up but also help him to initiate devastating knee and elbow strikes.

-Muay Thai and boxing are somewhat complimentary since many of western Thai boxing schools implement traditional boxing techniques into a standard Muay Thai training.
+Muay Thai and boxing are somewhat complimentary since many Western Thai boxing schools implement traditional boxing techniques into standard Muay Thai training.
 I have been training in one of those gyms and I have to admit that western boxing is more effective, especially for Europeans and Americans than traditional Thai punching techniques.

 One of the best indicators of what works and what doesn't are MMA competitions.

 So what is the state of MMA today?
 What styles are the most dominant in cage fighting?
 It all boils down to BJJ and Wrestling for grappling techniques, Boxing and Muay Thai for stand-up striking and Thai Boxing + Wrestling for a clinch game.

 I remember watching his fight with Ken Shamrock, a very skilled wrestler, in which he broke Ken's arm with his powerful TDK kicks.
-He was a powerful kicker and one those fighters who prefer to keep their opponents on distance.
+He was a powerful kicker and one of those fighters who prefer to keep their opponents at distance.
 That said, if he utilized more wrestling skills in the cage he would be a complete fighter.